The term ingrown hairs refer to the hair which grows back into the skin instead of growing upwards until it reaches the surface of the skin.

 - Take a warm shower before shaving.

-- Always moisturize in order to prevent irritation.
+- Always moisturise to prevent irritation.

 - Be careful of the razor you use and use it once only.

-- Wear large underwear.
+- Wear long underwear.

 - Do not shave over an already existing ingrown hair, wait until it heals then shave.